Susan Gubar: Career

 Gubar joined the faculty of Indiana University in 1973, at a time when there were three female professors among the 70 in its English department.

 Gubar and Gilbert edited the Norton Anthology of Literature by Women: The Traditions in English, published in 1985 (ISBN 0393019403); its publication resulted in both of them being included among Ms.'s women of the year in 1986.

 Her book Judas: A Biography, was published in 2009 by W.W.
 Norton (ISBN 9780393064834).
 Her other writings include essays on the relationship between Judaism and feminism, and the role of poetry in Holocaust remembrance.

 In December 2009, Gubar retired from Indiana University at age 65, due to complications following a November 2008 diagnosis of advanced ovarian cancer.
 The "wrenching story" of her subsequent medical treatment (in which she underwent a "debulking" surgery which included the removal of her appendix, uterus, ovaries, fallopian tubes, and part of her intestines) led her to write Memoir of a Debulked Woman (2012, ISBN 978-0-393-07325-6).
 She continues her story as a blogger in "Living with Cancer" for The New York Times.
 A chaired appointment at Indiana is now named for Gubar.

 Gubar was elected to the American Philosophical Society in 2011.

 In 2012, she and her longtime collaborator Sandra M. Gilbert were awarded the Ivan Sandrof Lifetime Achievement Award of the National Book Critics Circle.

+In 2020, she received the Award for Lifetime Scholarly Achievement from the Modern Languages Association.